-frames, locations or activities?
+frames, locations or activities Does the proposed action include alternative time frames, locations or activities?
 Yes, you must also complete Section 2.3.
 For each alternative, location, time frame, or activity identified, you must also complete details in Sections 1.2-1.9, 2.4-2.7 and 3 and 5 (where relevant).
 1.11 Commonwealth, State or Territory assessment Is the action subject to other a Commonwealth, State or Territory environmental impact assessment?
-Requires the Commonwealth EIS through this referral process.
-1.12 Component of larger action Is the proposed action a component of a larger action?
-No 1.13 Related actions/proposals Is the proposed action related to other actions or proposals in the region?
+No (They didn't at the time of the initial application) 1.12 Component of larger action Is the proposed action a component of a larger action?
+No No 1.13 Related actions/proposals Is the proposed action related to other actions or proposals in the region?
 No 1.14 Australian Government funding Has the person proposing to take the action received any Australian Government grant funding to undertake the proposed action?
-No 1.15 Great Barrier Reef Marine Park Is the proposed action inside the Great Barrier No
+No 1.15 Great Barrier Reef Marine Park Is the proposed action inside the Great Barrier Reef Marine Park?
+No